Heil dir im Siegerkranz

-Before the foundation of the Empire in 1871, it had been the royal anthem of Prussia since 1795 and remained it after 1871.
+Before the foundation of the Empire in 1871, it had been the royal anthem of Prussia since 1795 and remained as the royal anthem after 1871.
 The melody of the hymn derived from the British anthem "God Save the King".
 For these reasons, the song failed to become popular within all of Germany.
 Not only did it fail to win the support of most German nationalists, but it also was never recognized by the southern German states, such as Bavaria or Württemberg.
 At the near end of World War I, the German Empire was overthrown and "Das Lied der Deutschen" was adopted as the national anthem of its successor, the Weimar Republic.

+It is often considered the official national anthem of the German Empire.
+However the German Empire never had an official anthem like the Weimar Republic or the Federal Republic of Germany (Lied der Deutschen).
+Together with "Die Wacht am Rhein" both songs had the status of unofficial national anthems.

 Lyrics

 Heinrich Harries wrote the lyrics in 1790 in honour of King Christian VII of Denmark, and the line "Heil, Kaiser, dir" originally read "Heil, Christian, dir".
 In 1793, Harries' text was adapted by Balthasar Gerhard Schumacher (1755–1805) for use in Prussia.
 Schumacher shortened Harries' text and replaced the word Christian with König (king).
 After the proclamation of the German Empire, the word König was replaced by Kaiser (emperor).

 Kaiser Wilhelm in the lyrics originally referred to William I who reigned until 1888.
 His son, Frederick III, who reigned for only 99 days, was succeeded by Wilhelm II.
 One of the jokes at the time was that the song's title is changed to "Heil Dir im Sonderzug" ("Hail to Thee in Thy Royal Train"), owing to Wilhelm II's frequent travels.

 After the beginning of World War I in 1914, Hugo Kaun set the text of the anthem to new music to remove the similarity to "God Save the King".